A-l00i8/Spinning-Pyramid-Cpp/README.md

 # ASCII Rotating Pyramid Renderer (C++)

-A terminal-based **software renderer** written in modern **C++** that displays a rotating 3D pyramid using only ASCII characters.
-This project was refactored to better reflect **real-world C++ practices**, with clearer structure, safer math, and cleaner state handling.
+This is a small C++ project that draws a rotating 3D pyramid in the terminal using ASCII characters.
+I wrote it mostly as an experiment to understand 3D rotations, perspective projection, and how to do a simple Z-buffer without any graphics library.

 ---

-## ✨ What This Project Demonstrates
+## What it does

-* Manual **3D rotation** using Euler angles
-* **Perspective projection** (3D → 2D)
-* **Z-buffer depth testing** for correct visibility
+* Rotates a 3D pyramid in real-time
+* Projects 3D points onto a 2D terminal screen
+* Handles depth using a simple Z-buffer
+* Uses ASCII characters to show different faces of the pyramid
-* Real-time animation loop in the terminal
+* Runs entirely in the terminal with no external graphics libraries
-* Clean separation of global configuration vs logic
-* No graphics libraries — pure math + C++

 ---

-## 🧠 Key Improvements (Refactor Highlights)

-* Added **clear comments** explaining every rendering step
-* Reduced unnecessary global state usage
-* Fixed array vs pointer linkage issues using correct `extern` declarations
-* Made math temporaries local to avoid shared mutable state
-* Improved readability and maintainability

-These changes make the code closer to what you would expect in a **junior systems / graphics-oriented C++ role**.
+## How it works

+Basically, each frame I:

+1. Clear the screen and Z-buffer
+2. Loop through the points on the pyramid's faces
+3. Rotate each point in 3D using Euler angles (A, B, C)
+4. Project the point to 2D coordinates on the terminal
+5. Use a Z-buffer to make sure closer points overwrite farther points
+6. Draw the result in the terminal
+7. Increment the rotation angles for the next frame

+It repeats this forever to make it look like the pyramid is spinning.

 ---

-## 🖥️ How It Works (High Level)

-1. A pyramid is described mathematically using height and base width
-2. For every animation frame:

-   * Screen buffer and Z-buffer are cleared
-   * Pyramid surface points are generated
-   * Each point is rotated in 3D space
-   * Points are projected onto a 2D terminal grid
-   * The Z-buffer ensures correct depth ordering
-3. ANSI escape codes clear and redraw the terminal
-4. Rotation angles are updated continuously

----

-## 📂 Project Structure
+## Project files

 ```
-.
-├── main.cpp        # Rendering loop and math logic
+main.cpp        # The rendering loop and math logic
-├── Globals.h       # Shared configuration & state declarations
+Globals.h       # Shared constants and buffers
-├── Globals.cpp     # Global definitions (single translation unit)
+Globals.cpp     # Global definitions
-└── README.md
+README.md       # This file
 ```

 ---

-## 🚀 Build & Run
+## How to run

 ### Compile